This post may contain affiliate links. Please read our disclosure policy.

 What sets this chicken apart is that it’s made with just a handful of everyday ingredients.
 The spicy kick of Sriracha and the honey’s sweetness create a glorious sticky sauce that clings to the juicy chicken.

-1. Prepare the Sriracha Sauce: In a small bowl, you’ll want to combine honey, sriracha, garlic, white vinegar, soy sauce, and lime juice.
+- Prepare the sriracha sauce: In a small bowl, you’ll combine the perfect blend of honey, sriracha, garlic, white vinegar, soy sauce, and lime juice.
 Set aside until ready to use.

-4. Thickening the Sauce: Mix some of the cooked sauce with cornstarch, pour it back into the dish, and bake for 2 more minutes.
+- Thicken the sauce: Mix some of the cooked sauce with corn starch, pour it back into the dish, and bake for 2 more minutes.
 This adds a rich, glossy finish to your dish.

 Recipe Tips & Variations

-• Adjust the heat: Feel free to tweak the amount of Sriracha to suit your taste buds.
+- Adjust the heat: Feel free to tweak the amount of Sriracha to suit your taste.
+If you like it even spicier, sprinkle on those red pepper flakes.

-• Use a meat thermometer: For perfectly cooked chicken, use a meat thermometer.
+- Use a meat thermometer: For best results and perfectly cooked chicken, use a meat thermometer.
 Chicken is cooked through when the internal temperature reaches 165˚F.

 Serving Suggestions

-For a simple base, serve with white or brown rice to let the chicken’s flavors shine.
-Stir-fried vegetables like my stir-fried zucchini noodles or baby bok choy add color and crunch.
+I serve honey sriracha chicken with white rice or brown rice and stir-fried vegetables, like my stir-fried zucchini noodles or baby bok choy.
 For an Asian-inspired twist, try adding soba noodles or teriyaki noodles.
-A side of green salad or cilantro vinaigrette coleslaw provides a refreshing contrast to the spicy sriracha chicken.
+A side of green salad or cilantro vinaigrette coleslaw is a refreshing contrast to the spicy chicken.

-Grilled asparagus or broccoli adds a smoky flavor that pairs perfectly with the sweet and spicy chicken.
-For a cozy side dish, my creamy garlic rosemary mashed potatoes are a comforting option.
-Garlic breadsticks or naan are great for soaking up the delicious sauce.
+For a cozy side dish, my creamy garlic rosemary mashed potatoes are a comforting option, and garlic breadsticks or naan are great for soaking up the delicious sauce!

 Storage